PankajJaisu/fampay-backend-assignment/README.md

 ```

-Note:Added DB credentials directly in .env for assignment purposes to simplify setup and testing.
+Note:Added credentials directly in .env for assignment purposes to simplify setup and testing.
 Note: This is not recommended for real-world projects; sensitive data should always be managed securely
 ## Install Redis

 ### 5. Install Redis (for Celery)